10 Secrets to Having a Kick Ass Time at Edinburgh Castle (or my insanely dull Edinburgh Castle Guide)

 Why should I even read this Edinburgh Castle Guide?

-I know lame, not another “secret” Edinburgh Castle guide.
+I know lame, not another “secret” Edinburgh Castle guide about one of the top Edinburgh attractions.
 But I am writing this guide because so many people told me how much they DIDN’T LIKE Edinburgh Castle.
 Yes I know, I was shocked too.
-But I had at least three friends and my Scottish airbnb host tell me that I should skip it (Thank God I am a pretty independent thinker and decided to experience this Castle for myself).
+But I had at least three friends and my Scottish airbnb host tell me that I should skip it (Thank God I am a pretty independent thinker and decided to experience this Castle for myself because I think it’s one of the best Edinburgh attractions).

 So in the tiniest of nutshells, that is why I am writing this Edinburgh Castle guide.
-I want people to enjoy and appreciate this historic epicenter of Scottish History as much as I did.
+I want people to enjoy and appreciate this historic epicenter of Scottish History.
 I found it to be a fascinating window in to the humble beginnings of this amazing capital city.
 Plus, and rather frankly, I don’t want people perpetuating the myth that this Castle really sucks it up because it doesn’t!

 There are a ton of things to see, do, explore, and experience, even if you aren’t a history nerd like me (if you hate history there are some epic Instagram opportunities too).
 Besides, if you really want to understand this city’s development and the significance of this place to its people, then a visit to Edinburgh Castle is a must (I mean hello, there is a reason why Edinburgh Castle is at the top of the royal mile).
 So sit down for a spell and check out these 10 secrets to having a kick ass time at Edinburgh Castle.

-What was I Thinking by Creating this Insanely Dull Edinburgh Castle Guide (this is the time where you assume I am being sarcastic)?
+What was I Thinking by Creating this Insanely Dull Edinburgh Castle Guide (this is the time where you assume I am being sarcastic because this is one of the best Edinburgh city attractions and one of the Edinburgh main attractions you cannot miss)?

 1. Don’t expect this Castle to be like other European Castles because it’s not.
 This is SCOTLAND!
-Rustic, wild, and beautiful Scotland!
+Rustic, wild, and beautiful Scotland (Still a badass castle that is listed as one of the “Edinburgh best attractions”)!

 Okay, so I am not a mind rader (shocking I know because if that was true then this blog would be killing it) but if I had to guess why most people find Edinburgh Castle lame, I would say that the root of the problem lies in unrealistic expectations.